holeto/uk_mgt1/README.md

-My personal repo, containing implementation of the tasks from https://github.com/lifrordi/game_theory_2024.
+My implementation of the tasks from https://github.com/lifrordi/algorithmic_game_theory.